mhdi-eb/staging-hosts-tester/README.md

 # Staging Hosts Tester

-A lightweight CLI tool for testing websites on a new server IP without changing DNS.
+A lightweight CLI tool for testing websites on a new server IP without changing DNS in linux terminal.

 ## Features